mpa12/mpa12/README.md

 I am a developer with a primary focus on **Laravel** and **React**.
 I enjoy creating robust and scalable web applications.

+### My Achievements

+I won a hackathon with my team Kinza by developing a web application with augmented reality for viewing signs on walls.
+We chose React and A-Frame for the development.
+More details can be found [here](https://kinza-agency.ru/news/kinza-победила-в-it-конкурсе/).

 ### My Team

-I lead a team of talented developers at [Kinza](https://github.com/kinza-dv).
+I lead a team of talented developers at [Kinza](https://kinza-agency.ru).
 Together, we build amazing projects and contribute to open-source.

 ### Tech Stack